A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: k2l -Cast in Action: From Classical BRB to MA-Tolerant BRB (MBRB) Algorithms

-This section revisits two signature-free BRB algorithms~\cite{B87,IR16} that were initially proposed in a pure Byzantine context (i.e. without any MA), and uses the \kl-cast abstraction to transform them into Byzantine-MA-tolerant versions (hence they are MBRB algorithms).
-Moreover, when we take $\tm = 0$, our two revisited BRB algorithms are more efficient than the original algorithms that gave rise to them.
+This section uses \kl-cast to reconstruct two signature-free BRB algorithms~\cite{B87,IR16} initially introduced in a pure Byzantine context (i.e., without any MA).
+This reconstruction produces Byzantine-MA-tolerant versions of the initial algorithms that implement the MBRB specification of Section~\ref{sec-MBRB}.
+Moreover, when $\tm = 0$, our two reconstructed BRB algorithms are strictly more efficient than the original algorithms that gave rise to them (they terminate earlier).